ketansondagar/ketansondagar.github.io/index.md

 ## Intoduction
-- 👋 Hi, I’m @HareshPrajapati , professional **Embedded firmware and system Engineer**
+- 👋 Hi, I’m @sondagarketan , professional **Full Stack Web Developer**
-- 👀 I’m interested in Embedded firmware development
+- 👀 I’m interested in Web development
-- 💞️ I’m looking to collaborate on embedded IoT solutions and projects
+- 💞️ I’m looking to collaborate on Web Development Projects
-- 📫 you can contact me on **sondagarharesh@gmail.com** or call or whatsapp on **+91 78200 17492**
+- 📫 you can contact me on **sondagarketan1999@gmail.com** or call or whatsapp on **+91 87583 92597**

 ## Education
-### 2012 S.S.C with Science
+### 2013 S.S.C
 - Gujarat Secondary and Higher Secondary Education Board (GSHSEB)
-- 84.02 Percentage
+- 52.50 Percentage

-### 2014 H.S.C with Science
+### 2015 H.S.C
 - Gujarat Secondary and Higher Secondary Education Board (GSHSEB)
-- 62.61 Percentage
+- 46.50 Percentage

-### 2018 B.E in Eletronics and Communication Engineering
+### 2018 BCA-betrothal of computer application
-- Dr. S.& S. S. Ghandhy Government Engineering College, Surat
+- swaminarayan gurukul - taravada
-- Gujarat Technological University (GTU)
+- saurashtra university
-- 7.56 CGPA
+- 7.61 CGPA

-## Work experience
+## Total Work experience (4.5 Year)
-- 👉 I’m Currently working as a **Embedded firmware and system developer** at **MikroTroniks Solutions**.
-Where my role is to development of embedded firmware using c/c++ and different  programming language and also debug and testing of systems.
+- 👉 I’m Currently working as a **Full Stack Web developer** at **NIC - Daman (Government of India) **.
+Where my role is to development of Website using C# and PHP and different  programming language and also debug and testing of systems.
-- 👉 During my professional career , I have worked Firmware Development projects for various Microcontrollers, Microprocessors, System-on-Chips, and System-on-Modules.
+- 👉 During my professional career , I have worked on Web Development projects for various Ecommerce sites, Admin Panels, And Web API.

 <h3>Projects:</h3>
 <table style="width:fit-content; border: 1px solid;">